-1000 Revenu 1110 1111 district on the assessed valuation of real and personal property located within the district which, within legal limits, is the final authority in determining the amount to be raised for school purposes.
-1120 Local Option Ad Valorem Taxes Levied by District.
-Local option taxes levied by a district on the "Tax Gap" valuation of real and personal property located within the district which, within legal limits, is the final authority in determining the amount to be raised for school purposes.
-Tax Gap refers to the difference between the Measure 5 tax limit (.005 Real Market Value) and the Measure 50 Tax Limit (Sum of permanent and gap bond tax rates times Assessed Value).
+1000 Revenu 1110 1111 Ad Valorem Taxes Levies by District.
+Taxes levied by a district on the assessed valuation of real and personal property located within the district which, within legal limits, is the final authority in determining the amount to be raised for school purposes.
+Current Year's Taxes.
+1120 option to real and within I amount different Value) Option Ad Valorem Taxes Levied by District.
+Local taxes levied by a district on the "Tax Gap" valuation of d personal property located within the district which, legal limits, is the final authority in determining the to be raised for school purposes.
+Tax Gap refers to the nee between the Measure 5 tax limit (.005 Real Market and the Measure 50 Tax Limit (Sum of permanent and nd tax rates times Assessed Value).
 1112 1113 Prior Year's Taxes.
 County Tax Sales for Back Taxes.
 1121 1122 1123 Current Year's Local Option Taxes.
 Prior Year's Local Option Taxes.
 Penalties and Interest on Local Option Taxes.